-Let’s say I wanted to rank for “best NPS software” in search engines.
-It’s a money term, a buyer keyword, and if I got to number #1, I’d make much money off that one article.
+I wanted to rank as “best NPS software” in search engines.
+It’s a money term, a buyer keyword, and if I got to number #1, I’d make much money off that article.

 And I think entity optimisation will help me achieve it.

-Then I’d look at the results Google gave me while focusing on those that have super high salience.
+Then I’d look at the results Google gave me while focusing on those with super high salience.

 Those are the topics I need to cover to be super optimised from the entity standpoint.

-Again, entities as an SEO concept are a few years old, but this is cutting edge SEO, even today.
-If you start to optimise your articles around them, don’t be surprised if you rank noticeably higher because of it.
+Again, entities as an SEO concept are a few years old, but this is cutting-edge SEO, even today.
+If you start to optimise your articles around them, don’t be surprised if you rank noticeably higher.

 Subheadlines are super important for your SEO and web users.

-First, they give your article a structure and make writing it a breeze.
+First, they give your article structure and make writing a breeze.

 Second, keywords in subheadlines wrapped in h-tags 2-6 are a significant on-page ranking factor.

-Third, the subheading structure sends relevance signals to Google and helps it understand your page as a whole.
+Third, the subheading structure sends relevant signals to Google and helps it understand your page as a whole.